What Is Forex Leverage Trading?

 So, how does leverage in forex trading work, and is it the same as in other asset classes?

-An initial deposit of $200 with a leverage ratio of 1:50 would mean that you could open a forex position worth $10.000.
+An initial deposit of $200 with a ratio of 1:50 would mean that you could open a forex position worth $10.000.

-Keep in mind though, that if the currency pair falls you will suffer losses that are multiplied by the leverage ratio you use.
+Keep in mind though, that if the currency pair falls you will suffer losses that are multiplied by the ratio you use.

 Forex trading with leverage is usually done with short-term strategies such as scalping and other day trading practices where most traders benefit from very small price swings through highly leveraged positions.